 Privacy Regulations Compliance Audits and Guidance

-With the rapid increase in user data collection and sharing, many international, federal, and local governments have introduced legistlation to ensure that personal data is properly handled.
+With the rapid increase in user data collection and sharing, many international, federal, and local governments have introduced legislation to ensure that personal data is properly handled.
 While specialized regulations such as HIPAA (for healthcare) and PCI (for payment processing) have been around for years, more comprehensive data protections are only recently being put into place.
-Notably, the European Parliament adopted The General Data Protection Regulation in 2016 and California has introduced The California Consumer Protection Act (effective as of 2020).
+Notably, the European Parliament adopted The General Data Protection Regulation in 2016 and California has introduced The California Consumer Protection Act in 2020.

 Among the new rules covered by GDPR, provisions include:

 The European Parliament adopted The General Data Protection Regulation (GDPR) in April 2016, replacing an outdated data protection directive from 1995.
 It carries provisions that require businesses to protect the personal data and privacy of EU citizens for transactions that occur within EU member states.
 The GDPR also regulates the exportation of personal data outside the EU.

 GDPR has both complex legal and technical implications.
 Several sanctions can be imposed for violations, ranging from a simple warning to up to $20 million EUR or 4% of the annual worldwide turnover of the preceding financial year.

 Silent Breach can assist in understanding your company's posture with respect to GDPR and guide you in implementing the gaps to meet this new regulation.
 Silent Breach works with GDPR experts and lawyers across Europe to certify that you will be fully and safely compliant.

 The California Consumer Protection Act (CCPA) is designed to enhance data privacy rights and consumer protections for the citizens of California.
 Aside from protecting consumer rights, CCPA requires companies to make it easy for consumers to decide how their personal data is being used.